fiskaltrust/interface-doc/doc/general/installation/installation.md

 In the fiskaltrust.Portal, the components of the fiskaltrust.Middleware have been configured via Cashbox configuration for the environment where the Middleware should be operated, e.g. which database should be used to store the receipt data.

-This configured and downloaded local Middleware service can be now started by executing the `fiskaltrust.exe` and optionally adapted for the local machine; e.g. setting the target folder for the data storage of the service, or setting the service name.
+This configured and downloaded local Middleware service can be now started by executing the `fiskaltrust.exe` and optionally add settings in the static configuration file `fiskaltrust.exe.config` for the local machine; e.g. setting the target folder for the data storage of the service, or setting the service name.

 This can be achieved in following ways:

-- Executing the launcher `fiskaltrust.exe` as a command line program using call parameters, either directly or via command files, for adapting the static configuration (`fiskaltrust.exe.config`), or
+- Executing the launcher `fiskaltrust.exe` as a command line program using call parameters, either directly or via command files, for adding settings in the static configuration (`fiskaltrust.exe.config`), or
-- Directly modifying the static configuration `fiskaltrust.exe.config`.
+- Directly modifying the static configuration file `fiskaltrust.exe.config` by adding the appropriate key-value pairs in the section `appSettings` (see *Table 8. fiskaltrust.exe launch parameters*).

-With the downloaded Launcher, there are three pre-configured command files included which can be used (and adapted) for parameterized execution of the `fiskaltrust.exe` for starting or stopping of the Middleware service.
+With the downloaded Launcher, there are three pre-configured command files included which can be used (and adapted) for parameterized execution of the `fiskaltrust.exe` for starting or stopping of the Middleware service for the most common use cases.
 In Windows, it is necessary to run the command line `cmd.exe` as administrator:

 | File                    | Description                                                  |
 | ----------------------- | ------------------------------------------------------------ |